-Itching in the pubic or groin area can affect women of any age, and around one woman in 10 will consult a doctor about the problem at some point.
+Itching in the pubic or groin area can affect women of any age, and around 1 woman in 10 will consult a doctor about the problem at some point.
+It can be uncomfortable or painful and is often caused by infections, irritating substances or menopause.

-Itching of the vulva – the opening to the vagina, clitoris, outer and inner lips and the skin in the area between the vagina and the anus – is known medically as pruritus vulvae.
-Usually it’s not serious but if it’s frequent and persistent, it’s important to get it checked out.
+Itching of the vulva — the opening to the vagina, the clitoris, outer and inner lips and the skin in the area between the vagina and anus — is known medically as pruritus vulvae.
+Usually, it’s not serious but if it’s frequent and persistent, it’s important to get it checked out as, in rare cases, it can be a symptom of vulval cancer.

 Infections or infestation